Hannalysis/Coding-Chronicles/README.md

 Much like yesterday, after a quick recap on the initial Chapters of Cleaning Data in Python on Datacamp, I decided to focus on the colab project again today.

 I managed to implement a basic multiple choice (and buttons) functionality, and abstracted away the multiple choice shuffling function to the utils folder.
 I also sorted out the default styling as it was favouring light mode however it was quite illegible as I favour dark mode I was working with light fonts.
 Outside of that, I actioned a little bit of refactoring and tidying up redundant code, and pushed to the remote branch to check the preview deployment.

+I finished off my day with a little bit of a light delve into data uniformity, by completing some exercises on cross data validation techniques in Datacamp.

 ------------